Azure/open-service-broker-azure/contrib/k8s/examples/mysql/README.md

 ## Advanced Usage

-The `advanced` directory contains manifests that you can use to provision the `azure-mysql-dbms` and `azure-mysql-databasey` services.
+The `advanced` directory contains manifests that you can use to provision the `azure-mysql-dbms` and `azure-mysql-database` services.
 These services allow you to independently provision the Azure SQL Database DBMS and the database itself for more advanced use cases, such as running multiple databases on a single DBMS.

 The `mysql-dbms-instance.yaml` manifest will provision an instance of the `azure-mysql-dbms` service using the `basic50` plan.
 This service is not bindable, so there is no corresponding binding manifest.
 An important element of this manifest is the `alias` parameter.
 This is used when provisioning an instance of the `azure-mysql-database` service.